Cancer Survivorship Research Working Group

-In 2021, UMN and MCC hosted the first annual Survivorship Research Forum, dedicated to MD/PhD education and research, in collaboration with American Cancer Society, American Society of Clinical Oncology and the National Cancer Institute (ccsrf.umn.edu).
-There were 236 attendees from 32 states and 5 countries.
-A variety of physicians, nurses, advanced practice providers, epidemiologists, and researchers were present.
-Three-quarters of attendees formed new collaborations, three-quarters developed new research ideas, and 95% stated the conference was “critical to cancer survivorship work”.
-This initiative will continue to be offered biennially for the next decade to facilitate the research agenda, mentorship, and collaborations nationally amongst researchers, clinicians, and community partners.
+UMN hosted the first annual Survivorship Research Forum, dedicated to MD/PhD education and research in collaboration with the American Cancer Society, the American Society of Clinical Oncology, and the National Cancer Institute.
+This was the first meeting to bring together cancer survivorship researchers with over 230 participants from across 32 states and 5 countries, a critical meeting to create new collaborations and stimulate new research ideas in cancer survivorship.
+Now kickstarted, this initiative will continue biannually to facilitate the cancer survivorship research agenda, provide mentorship, and foster collaborations nationally among researchers, clinicians, and community partners.

 Cancer Survivorship Faculty